Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 Hello.
 I adopted a male kitten from a shelter about 8 months ago.
 Didn't even know what a Maine Coon was until the vet said I had one.

-Memphis is now a year old and he always wants more food.
+Memphis is now a year old and he always wants more.
 My other two female cats are average-sized DSHs.

-They each get a 1/4 cup of dry food in the AM, and another in the PM (as advised by a vet).
+At feeding time, they each get a 1/4 cup of dry kibble in the AM, and another in the PM (as advised by a vet).

 Since I've had Memphis, I've had to start feeding him separate from the others.
-If I don't watch, he will eat his food, along with theirs.
+If I don't watch, he will eat his portion, along with theirs.

 It wasn't so bad at first, because he couldn't jump high enough to reach the kitchen counter.